LssPolymerElements/polymer2-ts/README.md

 To install use: `bower install --save polymer2-ts`

 ## Overview
-Typescript behaviors and type definitions for Polymer 2.0.
+Typescript decorators and type definitions for Polymer 2.0.

 ## Available Behaviors